ruchir594/NatOS/README.md

 # NatOS - Libraries

-### Schedule async message with one line.
+### Schedule async voice message with one line.
 Literally.

 ```
 from ActionsA import scheduler